Italian occupation of Corsica: Evacuation of Sardinia

-The transport of Allied forces to Corsica had continued and on 21 September, 1,200 men, 110 LT of stores, six guns and six vehicles were delivered by the light cruiser Jeanne d'Arc and the destroyers Le Fantastique, Tempête and L'Alcyon.
-The French cruiser Montcalm and Le Fantastique arrived on 23 September with 1,500 troops and 200 LT of supplies.
+The transport of Allied forces to Corsica continued and on 21 September, 1,200 men, 110 LT of stores, six guns and six vehicles were delivered by the light cruiser Jeanne d'Arc and the destroyers Le Fantasque, Tempête and L'Alcyon.
+The French cruiser Montcalm and Le Fantasque arrived on 23 September with 1,500 troops and 200 LT of supplies.
 Another 350 men and 100 LT of supplies, 21 guns and thirty vehicles arrived on the destroyers Le Fortuné and l'Alcyon, Landing Ship, Tank-79 (LST-79) and the MMS-class minesweepers MMS 1 and MMS 116.
 Jeanne d'Arc returned with 850 men and 160 LT on 25 September, followed the next day by Montcalm and the British destroyer HMS Pathfinder with 750 men, 100 LT of supplies, twelve guns and ten vehicles.
-On 30 September 200 men, four guns, seventy vehicles arrived on Le Fortuné and LST-79, which had been damaged by air attack and sank in the harbour.
+On 30 September 200 men, four guns and 70 vehicles arrived on Le Fortuné and LST-79, which was damaged by air attack and sank in the harbour.
 On 1 October, Jeanne d'Arc and l'Alcyon delivered 700 men and 170 LT of supplies.

-The island became an important base for the United States Army Air Forces and Navy for the continuation of operations in Italy, and then for the Landing in the Provence (August 1944).
-Therefore, the island was nicknamed the USS Corsica.
+The liberation of Corsica holds an important place in the history of the Resistance and the liberation of France.
+It was the first territory in Metropolitan France and the first French department liberated.
+After Corsica, Calvados would become the second department to be liberated during the Normandy landings in June 1944.
+The island became an important base for the United States Army Air Forces and Navy for the continuation of operations in Italy and then for Operation Dragoon, the Allied landing in Provence, in August 1944.

 Aftermath

 Post-war reprisals

 Nearly 100 collaborators or autonomists (including intellectuals) were put on trial by the French authorities in 1946.
 Among those found guilty, eight were sentenced to death.
-Seven of the death sentences were commuted and one irredentist was executed, Petru Cristofini, convicted of treason.
-He tried to kill himself and was executed while he was dying in November 1943.
+Seven of the death sentences were commuted, but one irredentist, Petru Cristofini, was convicted of treason and was executed.
+He tried to kill himself and was executed while he was dying in November 1946.
 Petru Giovacchini was forced to hide after the Allied re-occupation of the island.
 Prosecuted by a Free French tribunal in Corsica, he received a death sentence in 1945 and went into exile in Canterano, near Rome.
 He died in September 1955 from old war wounds.
-Since his death, the Italian irredentist movement in Corsica has been considered to be defunct.
+Since his death, the Italian irredentist movement in Corsica has been considered defunct.